quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/introduction.md

 The guiding philosophy has been to empower the developer and allow them to do what needs to be done without being overly opinionated.

+QCalendar can be installed directly in Vue/Vite projects using the UI package.
+The Quasar app extension is a convenience layer for Quasar CLI Vite projects that want automatic boot-file registration and Quasar-specific tooling integration.

 QCalendar is actually an accumulation of several other dedicated components and exported methods:

 1. QCalendar (wrapper)